prabha-07/prabha-07.github.io/README.md

 ## WORK EXPERIENCE
 **Analyst, Latent View Analytics Ltd.**, Chennai, Tamil Nadu, India
 **September 2022 - Present**
-- Develop and manage comprehensive Power BI and Tableau dashboards from SQL tables to track and analyze marketing campaign performance and paid media trends across various channels using KPIs and other metrics.
+- Develop and manage comprehensive **Power BI and Tableau dashboards** from SQL tables to track and analyze marketing campaign performance and paid media trends across various channels using KPIs and other metrics.
-- Case Study on Ad Click Through Rate prediction, by establishing an EDA and building multiple classification and regression models to present the influencing features for increasing CTR based on the best-proven model.
+- Case Study on **Ad Click Through Rate prediction**, by establishing an EDA and building multiple classification and regression models to present the influencing features for increasing CTR based on the best-proven model.[Repo](https://github.com/prabha-07/Mobile-Ad-Click-Prediction-Classification)
 - Performed A/B testing to understand the audience through results from statistical tests such as Z-test and T-test.
 Executed ad-hoc analysis to find the root cause of softness in the revenue performance and presented the insights.
 - Enabled revenue generation and optimizations worth $12k in a quarter across different channels by presenting the scope for incremental revenue over the tactics under a campaign.
-- Developed a SQL pipeline to transform raw data through ETL (Extract, Transform, Load) into a unified source and used it to build and update Power BI/Tableau dashboards, which provide insights into the performance of regional and new campaigns and creatives.
+- Developed a **SQL pipeline** to transform raw data through ETL (Extract, Transform, Load) into a unified source and used it to build and update Power BI/Tableau dashboards, which provide insights into the performance of regional and new campaigns and creatives.
 - Automation of Excel report delivery directly through mail to the stakeholder from SQL query in Databricks, automation of several Business-as-Usual reports for auto weekly refresh through ODBC.
 - Dashboard migration from Hive to Databricks for both Power BI and Tableau.
 - Encore award winner in recognition of outstanding performance for Q2 2024.